 DON’T be seduced by all the extra trimmings

 There’s a lot of pressure to make Disney perfect, but you don’t need to cash in on every amenity to make memories that will last a lifetime.
 Add-ons like a Memory Maker photo pass or water park pass may seem tempting, but if you’re worried about staying in budget, just say no. You WILL take your own photos, and even characters around the parks are willing to help snap a photo with your own camera.
 Water parks are fun, but you didn’t come to Disney World for them.
 Your hotel will no doubt have a pool to splash around in—not to mention having access to your own room means dry clothes are always within reach.

 DON’T buy Character Meals

-Disclaimer: unless you’re traveling with kids (in which case, this experience is an absolute must).
+Disclaimer: unless you’re traveling with young kids (in which case, this experience is an absolute must).
 If your group is older, your favorite friends are already scattered throughout the parks, which makes finding them all the more fun!

 DON’T choose an all-inclusive meal plan

 A travel trick few visitors ever capitalize on?
 Bringing their own food!
 Here’s a little-known fact: Disney World actually allows outside food (barring glass bottles and anything that requires a microwave, of course) and Disney Resorts allow visitors to ship drinks and snacks to their hotel room in advance.
 Bringing your own food is not only cheaper, it provides a quick fix for tackling hunger on the spot—without having to wait in a lengthy line.

 DON’T buy bottles of water

 After spending eight or more hours walking between restaurants and rides, exploring Disney may seem like a marathon.
 And it is.
 You will get thirsty, and with all that Florida sun, it is even more important to stay hydrated.
 Quick-service restaurants provide water and ice to guests free of charge, even if you’re not purchasing food.
 Bringing an empty water bottle will save you $5 for every bottle you would have bought—not to mention is better for the environment.